-Currants are popular and Europe, and their historical cultivation is traced back to Dutch origin.
+Currants are popular in Europe and their historical cultivation is traced back to Dutch origin.
 Publications date back to the early 1800s.
 There is also a variety native to the United States, so most cultivated species perform well here.

 This is the tastiest currant on the market for fresh eating!
 Pink Champagne currant is a vigorous upright bush, free of leaf diseases, with a beautiful translucent pink fruit.
 Pink Champagne is easy to grow, produces fruit of high quality and good flavor.

-This plant will grow as a bush, and may reach up to about 4' in height.
+This plant will grow as a bush and may reach up to about 4' in height.
 Expect fruit in 1-3 years.
-Multiple plants will help fertilization and increased yield.
+Multiple plants will help with fertilization and increased yield.

 Recommend a soil pH level of 6.0-6.5 for currant plants.
 Currant plants bear fruit 1 year after planting.

-Currants are hardy and fairly low maintenance, they can bear fruit with minimal pruning, irrigation and fertilizer.
-A slow release blood meal or alfalfa meal in spring will help.
-Avoid using high nitrogen liquid fertilizers.
+Easy to grow!
+Currants are hardy and fairly low maintenance, they can bear fruit with minimal pruning, irrigation, and fertilizer.
+A slow-release blood meal or alfalfa meal in spring will help.
+Avoid using high-nitrogen liquid fertilizers.
 Currants can be susceptible to mites and aphids.
 Pruning should be performed in late winter.